Getting around Stockholm

 Get around Stockholm with Go City

 It’s easy to travel between attractions in Stockholm.
-Whether you’re going by land, sea or air, skip the entrance fees with Go City, and be sure to see it all!
+Whether you’re going by land, sea or air, skip the entrance fees with a Stockholm Pass, and see all the amazing Stockholm attractions for one low price!

 Continue reading